Exploring Large Language Models for Detecting Mental Disorders: Data

-To compile this dataset, subjects were asked to write a short essay (up to 5,000 characters) on the topic of ``Myself, others, world''~\citep{stankevich2019predicting}.
-A total of 557 essays were collected, where 110 of them were written by people with clinical depression.
+To compile this dataset, subjects were asked to write a short essay (from 1,500 to 5,000 characters with spaces and punctuation) on the topic of ``Myself, others, world''~\citep{stankevich2019predicting}.
+In total, 557 essays were collected, including 110 authored by patients with clinical depression.
 The essays written by people with clinically validated depression were provided by the Mental Health Research Center, Moscow, Russia.
-The label DE (Depression-Essay) is further used to describe this dataset.
-The best-reported performance on this data reaches 73\% F1 for the depression class in the cross-validation evaluation with the random forest model trained on n-grams and psycholinguistic features.
+The collection of essays was done on a voluntary basis, under conditions of anonymity and for research purposes only.
+The best-reported performance on this data reaches 73\% F1 for the depression class in the cross-validation evaluation with the random forest model trained on n-grams and psycholinguistic features~\citep{stankevich2019predicting}.
+For this dataset, we provided several anonymized examples in \Cref{tab:de_examples} in \Cref{app:de_examples}.